getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/python.md

+What better way to send your first event than to break your application!

-You can cause a Python error by inserting a divide by zero expression into your application:
+Raise an unhandled Python exception by inserting a divide by zero expression into your application:

 ```py